About Our CSA Program

 1. BUILD YOUR OWN SHARES

 At Bluestem Farm, we offer not only certified organic vegetables, but also pasture-raised meats and eggs.
-Our summer vegetable and egg shares come to you every week or every other week, depending on what you choose.
+Our summer vegetable and egg shares come to you weekly or every other week, depending on what you choose.
 Meat shares are given out once a month.
-With a couple clicks of our online order form, you can choose what goes in the box, or let the farmers pick the cream of the crop for you.
+With a couple clicks of our online order form, you can choose every single item that goes in the box, or let the farmers pick the cream of the crop for you.
 Our certified organic vegetable shares come in extra small, small, summer only, and large sizes.

 2. OUR MEMBERS ARE PRIORITY ONE